-According to recent figures, 40% to 90% of new products will fail.
-This reinforces just how difficult it is to convince consumers to buy products that are new to the market.
+According to recent figures, 40 to 90 percent of new products fail showing just how difficult it is to convince consumers to buy products that are new to the market.
 The reason for this high rate of failure relates to the barriers to adoption that prevent consumers from trying out new products.
 In many cases, those barriers are more psychological than functional: the new products may have attributes and benefits that consumers value, but they fail nevertheless because of how consumers feel about that product.

 Four Psychological Barriers to Adoption

 Research specifically focused on the adoption of autonomous products, also known as smart products, reveals even greater insights into psychological barriers to adoption.
 Smart products have computer chips or sensors or some other kind of artificial intelligence (AI) technology that enables them to take on tasks autonomously.
 For example, an autonomous vacuum cleaner uses sensory technology to move about the entire house without any guidance from humans.

 The Psychological Barriers to Adopting Proactive Smart Products

 Through an extensive qualitative study with consumers in the US, China and Switzerland, researchers identified four major categories of psychological barriers to adoption of proactive smart products, which are based on four key desires of human beings:

 1. The desire for control